 Bank premises and equipment are stated at cost less accumulated depreciation.
-Depreciation is calculated on a straight-line basis over estimated useful lives of assets ranging from 2 to 50 years.
-New assets, major alterations, renovations and improvements are capitalized at cost as additions to the asset accounts.
-Maintenance, repairs and minor replacements are charged to operations in the year incurred.
+Depreciation is calculated on a straight-line basis over estimated useful lives of assets ranging from two to fifty years.
+Major alterations, renovations, and improvements are capitalized at cost as additions to the asset accounts.
+Maintenance, repairs, and minor replacements are charged to operations in the year incurred.
 Costs incurred for software, either developed internally or acquired for internal use, during the application development stage are capitalized based on the cost of direct services and materials associated with designing, coding, installing, or testing software.
+Capitalized software costs are amortized on a straight-line basis over the estimated useful lives of the software applications. which range from two to five years.